oracle-samples/oci-data-science-ai-samples/model-deployment/containers/nim/README-MODEL-CATALOG.md

 Utilising Model Catalog to store Models in OCI.
 We describe two ways to achieve this:

 * Storing zipped model file in Model Catalog
-* Utilising Model-by-reference Feature to download model
+* Utilising Object storage to store the model and creating a model catalog pointing to Object storage bucket [Refer](https://github.com/oracle-samples/oci-data-science-ai-samples/tree/main/model-deployment/containers/nim/README-MODEL-CATALOG.md)

 # Pre-requisite